tomhodgins/qaffeine/README.md

 ## About

-This project provides a way to parse extended CSS on the server and separate out the plain CSS from the JS-powered styles.
+This project provides a way to parse extended CSS on the server and separate out the plain CSS from the JS-powered styles in ["caffeinated" style sheets](https://github.com/tomhodgins/caffeinated-style-sheets).
 This allows you to write CSS stylesheets that include styles supported by JavaScript plugins.

 ## Installation